oktonine/docs/docs/guide/entreprise/Account_creation.md

 ![image](../img/professional_img/accountcreation/professionnalcreation4.png)

-- At the same time you will receive an email asking you to verify your email adress
+- At the same time, you will receive an email asking you to verify your email address
 ![image](../img/professional_img/accountcreation/professionnalcreation5.png)

 - Click on `Check my Email`
 - When your account is validated by oktonine you should receive an email like that :
 ![image](../img/professional_img/accountcreation/professionnalcreation6.png)

-Note : If you don't receive any message from us after this delay and if you can't access to your account, we invite you to contact us.
+Note: If you don't receive any message from us after this delay and if you can't access your account, we invite you to contact us.